Global HIV Prevention and Treatment Clinical Trials Unit

-The University of North Carolina AIDS Clinical Trials Unit (ACTU) is dedicated to developing and conducting research of HIV prevention, HIV disease, HIV associated opportunistic infections, and complications of HIV therapy.
-The UNC ACTU provides access to promising clinical trials to individuals living in and around North Carolina and at our partner sites outside the U.S.
+The University of North Carolina Global HIV Prevention and Treatment Clinical Trials Unit (CTU) is dedicated to developing and conducting research of HIV prevention, HIV disease, HIV associated opportunistic infections, and complications of HIV therapy.
+The UNC CTU provides access to promising clinical trials to individuals living in and around North Carolina and at our partner sites outside the U.S.

-Established and continuously funded since 1987, UNC is one of the most successful ACTUs in the country, providing access to a variety of studies including investigations of antiretroviral therapies, immune modulators, treatments of opportunistic infections and HIV-related malignancies, neurologic complications and viral co-infections.
+Established and continuously funded since 1987, UNC is one of the most successful CTUs in the country, providing access to a variety of studies including investigations of antiretroviral therapies, cure and immune modulators, HIV-associated disease and treatment complications and viral co-infections.
 (View open studies)